 The Oboz Bridger 10 is not only the best overall winter boot according to our wide variety of performance tests, but is also the best choice for winter hiking.
-All of our testers who have worn this boot have really taken a liking to the comfortable and secure fit that starts with an excellent O-fit insole.
+All of our testers who have worn this boot have taken a liking to the comfortable and secure fit that starts with an excellent O-fit insole.
 The uppers are moderately stiff, providing excellent support when hiking or snowshoeing, with a lace system that is user-friendly and secure.
 The Bridger passed our warmth tests with flying colors, as the 400g Thinsulate insulation and heat-reflective insole are the warmest in this review.
-In addition to their impressive warmth, they are also completely water resistant, and the B-dry waterproof membrane kept our tester's feet completely dry for a 10-minute submersion test.
-Traction is also a strong suit with an aggressively lugged outsole, a winter rubber compound, and sharp edges that provide good bite on most surfaces.
+In addition to their impressive warmth, they are also completely water-resistant — the B-dry waterproof membrane kept our tester's feet completely dry for a 10-minute submersion test.
+Traction is also impressive with an aggressively lugged outsole, a winter rubber compound, and sharp edges that provide good bite on most surfaces.

-While testers loved the precise fit of the Bridger 10, they run a little bit on the small side.
-They do break in and loosen up slightly with use, but if you're interested in a roomier fit or prefer to wear thick socks, you may want to order a half size up.
-They are also on the pricier end of the spectrum, so may not appeal to those on the tightest of budgets.
-However, if you want the best winter boot, and the best boot for hiking, then we highly recommend this versatile, warm, comfortable, and waterproof boot.
+While testers loved the precise fit of the Bridger 10, they run a little bit on the small side, so if you're interested in a roomier fit or prefer to wear thick socks, you may want to order a half size up.
+Made of leather, they also feel pretty stiff straight out of the box, but loosen up the more times you wear them.
+They're on the pricier end of the spectrum, so they may not appeal to those on the tightest of budgets.
+However, if you want the best winter boot and the best boot for hiking, then we highly recommend this versatile, warm, comfortable, and waterproof option.

 Read review: Oboz Bridger 10" Insulated